Table of Contents

 If you do opt for mushrooms, reishi, shiitake, and maitake are your best options.

-Immune health support is essential for Fall.
-Or any other season!
+Immune health support is essential in the Fall—or any other season!

 Diet and exercise aren’t mentioned on this list, but they can go a long way in keeping you healthy.